IG9626/AmericanHistoryPP/README.md

     - developing questions I have.
 - 3/29/19:
     - 1 hour 30 min
     - working on the background american map graphics
+- 4/2/19:
+    - 1 hour
+    - going through and working on files for the specific periods for the project
+- 4/4/19:
+    - 1 hour 20 min
+    - working on the background american map graphics